shoaibdyre/walmart_analysis/README.md

 3. Sports and travel:         ★★★☆☆ (6.9/10)
 4. Electronic accessories:    ★★★☆☆ (5.9/10)

-🌅 SALES BY TIME SHIFTS:
+🌅 SALES BY TIME SHIFTS

 • Morning (5AM-12PM):    35% of sales

 • Afternoon (12PM-5PM):  40% of sales (Peak)

 • Evening (5PM-12AM):    20% of sales

 • Night (12AM-5AM):      5% of sales

-⭐ CUSTOMER SATISFACTION:
+⭐ CUSTOMER SATISFACTION

 • Average Rating: 5.83/10

 • 65% of ratings are 7 or higher

 • Food and beverages receive highest satisfaction

 # Actionable Business Recommendations